- General safety

 If there are sensitive experiments or safety concerns in your laboratory, you can request a No Entry/No Janitorial Service sign.
 When this sign is posted, janitorial staff will not enter your laboratory for any reason.
 Garbage and recycling bins will have to be kept in the hallway for pickup.
 Once you have received this sign, you can post it and remove it to refuse or request janitorial service as required.

 Where there are strict security protocols to be followed, or entry into a room may pose a hazard to service personnel (including facilities services, contractors, and janitorial staff) you can request a Restricted Access sign.
-When this sign is posted, service personnel must make contact to arrange for escort into the lab by the designated responsible party.
+When this sign is posted, service personnel must make contact to arrange for a physical escort into the lab by designated lab members or authorized departmental staff.